 How to Find the Right Software Development Agency in Europe (2026 Guide)

-A practical guide for founders and CTOs on finding, vetting, and working with a software development agency in Europe.
-What to look for, what red flags to avoid, and how to structure the engagement.
+How to find a software development agency in Europe — what to look for, red flags to avoid, and how to structure the engagement for a successful build.

 The European software development agency market has grown fast.
 There are thousands of agencies between Lisbon and Warsaw, all claiming to build world-class products.
 Most of them are fine.
 Some are exceptional.
 A handful will waste your money and delay your launch by six months.